grandjeanlab/INCF_preclinical/README.md

 <details>
 <summary>Participating to the RABIES hands-on demo</summary>

 There will be a hands-on demonstration of the RABIES software broadcasted during the workshop.
-It will be possible to follow along from your computer if you install the prerequesites.
+It will be possible to follow along from your computer if you install the prerequisites.
 The following will be required:
 * [Jupyter Notebook](https://jupyter.org/install) (to open notebooks)
 * [Docker](https://docs.docker.com/get-docker/), and pulling RABIES version 0.4.8 with `docker pull gabdesgreg/rabies:0.4.8` (make sure to have ~10Gb of free space)
 * Download this github repository; the required notebooks and files are all include in the rabies/ folder.
 You can download the repo manually by clicking on "code -> download ZIP", or from a terminal using git with `git clone https://github.com/grandjeanlab/INCF_preclinical`.